paper-krane/kado/README.md

 No CDN yet.
 But it is in the plans.

-First, I want to state that Origami was built mobile first and has 5 breakpoints that will be defined as follows:
+I also want to state that Origami was built mobile first and has 5 breakpoints that will be defined as follows:

-- s (mobile size - 320px to 599px)
+- s (mobile size - <= 599px)
 - m (mobile landscape / small tablets - 600px to 991px)
 - l (tablets / small desktops - 992px to 1279px)
 - xl (desktop - 1280px to 1599px)
-- xxl (desktop - 1600px +)
+- xxl (desktop - >= 1600px)

 Pretty simple sizing, but memorizing the sizes / styles will let you build quickly.
 Now with that out of the way, let's look at layouts.